alindeman/upgradingtorails4/text/02_active_record_and_relation.markdown

 # ActiveRecord::Relation
 @@@

-This change should mostly be transparent.
-Both `ActiveRecord::Relation` and `Array` are `Enumerable`; furthermore, if there is a method that `ActiveRecord::Relation` does not respond to, but `Array` does`, the method will be proxied through to a loaded version of the query results transparently.
+In most cases, the change should not affect your code.
+Both `ActiveRecord::Relation` and `Array` are `Enumerable`; furthermore, if there is a method that `ActiveRecord::Relation` does not respond to but `Array` does`, the method will be proxied through to a version of the results that has been loaded into an `Array`.

 However, if you see errors caused by code that previously expected an `Array` and is not handling the change to `ActiveRecord::Relation` properly, you can